d6y/lift-cookbook/docs/0200-Html/0410-title.md

 Discussion
 ----------

-It is also possible to set the page title from the contents of `SiteMap`:
+It is also possible to set the page title from the contents of `SiteMap, meaning the title used will be the title you've assigned to the page in the site map:

 ```scala
 <title class="lift:Menu.title"></title>